servsuck/Mosquito/README.md

-# Deploy Keras Model with Flask as Web App in 10 Minutes
+# Deploy Keras Model with Flask as Web App and API service

 - Clone this repo